azureossd/azureossd.github.io/_posts/2024-01-11-Container-Apps-Demystifying-restarts.md

 This same compute concept applies to Container Apps.
 At times, there may be platform maintenance or node "movement" for other reasons - which is also called out in [Azure Container Apps environments](https://learn.microsoft.com/en-us/azure/container-apps/environment)

 This will also appear to look like a restart.
-To prevent any potential issues in these cases - it's typically a good idea to run >= 2 replicas or more
+To prevent any potential issues in these cases - it's typically a good idea to run >= 3 replicas or more. **Why?**:
+- Running at this amount will try to gaurentee a subset of **created** replicas.
+Think, PDBs (Pod Disruption Budgets).
+However, it's important to understand PDBs and this scenario do not care about the state of your container/application - it cares if a replica has been created (which is not tied to the state of your application).
+  - **Example**: If you have 3 replicas and a platform upgrade undergoes, and during rolling upgrades, at least 1 replica is created - but the application container in that replica happens to fail (either consistently failing health probes and thus being restarted, or crashing/exiting/failing to start, or many other scenarios) - then there is the chance you may see a very brief availability issue, assuming that neither of the other 2 replicas and containers in them were started yet
+  - The above example is an extreme scenario - but is an example of the platform functioning correctly (and also something you'd see regardless, outside of ACA when using Kubernetes in general)
+- In almost all cases, simply having multiple replicas helps ensure chances at redundancy - since replicas will be scheduled across nodes (assuming you're not set to a minimum/maximum of one (1) node on a Dedicated Workload Profile) - which in that case, also a minimum of three **three (3)** nodes for applications is recommended.
+- Not following any of the above (eg. 1 replica on 1 node, with Health Probes set to values that don't "fit" the application, amongst other bad practices) may have a slight chance to be seen that a replica is evicted during some kind of immediate node movement or node issue where the net-new replica is not created just yet.

 Note, that in certain cases you may also see something like `0/4 nodes are available` (although 0/x count will vary) - in most cases, this likely does not affect the application, and can rather be a sign of node movement and pod/replicas being rescheduled.